Fit as a Mama Bear

 2. Thread The Kneedle

 This move can be done from a tabletop position (all fours) or a child's pose position.
+Both are great ways to target thoracic rotation though the childs pose version can be more intense.

 1. Come into a table top position on your hands and knees.

-2. Take your right arm and thread it through the gap between your legs and left arm.
+2. Take your right arm and thread it through the gap between your legs and your left arm.

 3. Place the right shoulder on the floor and look to the left.
 Pause.